jeanbarbier/jeanbarbier/index.md

 For **prospective students**, please check regularly the openings in the PhD program in [Theoretical and Scientific Data Science at SISSA](https://datascience.sissa.it/phd-in-theoretical-and-scientific-data-science) or directly contact me.
 For Master Theses, please contact me directly.

-Here is a list of the current active members of the group:
+Here is a list of the current active members of the [CHORAL group](https://sites.google.com/view/choral-ictp/home?authuser=0):
 + Daria Tieplova (postdoc)
 + Anas Rahman (postdoc)
 + Francesco Camilli (postdoc)